Proxy Voting Policy

 - A director or executive officer of the issuer has a personal relationship with a member of the relevant investment team or other employee of CenterSquare that may affect the outcome of the proxy vote.

-- a list of any portfolio companies with or in which he or she has a relationship or could otherwise be deemed to have a conflict and;
+- a list of any portfolio companies, including entities raising capital as part of a PIPE (“Private Investments in Public Equity”) transaction, with or in which he or she has a relationship or could otherwise be deemed to have a conflict and;

 - They have not been unduly influenced by an issuer or other third party to vote in a particular manner.